ipvm-wg/spec/task/README.md

 # 0 Abstract

 Tasks are the smallest unit of work in an IPVM workflow.
-Each Task is restricted to a single type, such as Wasm or effects like an HTTP `GET` request.
+Each Task is restricted to a single type, such as a Wasm module, or effects like an HTTP `GET` request.

 # 1 Introduction